alicewu1/HHA-504-2022/Part1_BasicApp_B_Gunicorn/instructions.md

 - https://vsupalov.com/what-is-gunicorn/

 ## Notes:
+- If starting this on a new machine:
+    - `sudo apt-get update`
+    - `sudo apt install python3-pip`
     - `sudo apt install gunicorn3`
+    - then install packages as normal:
+        - `pip install flask`

-- See if need to add to path: `export PATH=$PATH:/usr/local/python3/bin`
+- MAY need to add to path: `export PATH=$PATH:/usr/local/python3/bin` // should confirm

 # to deploy:
 `sudo gunicorn3 -w 2 -b 0.0.0.0:80 app:app`